btcfoundationedcom/btcfoundationedcom.github.io/README.md

 Best,

-Nikos Bentenitis, Chair of the Education Committee
+Chair of the Education Committee